akraino-edge-stack/sdt/cicd/jenkins/README.md

 job configurations from Jenkins into this directory.

-In order to use these jobs there must be appropriate credentials configured in Jenkins and a SSH public key installed on the deploy server so that Jenkins (actually the Robot Framework) can log into the deploy server to run commands.
+In order to use these jobs there must be appropriate credentials configured in Jenkins and a SSH public key installed on the build and deploy server, so that Jenkins can log into the build server to run the robot test scripts.

 ## Required Plugins